Charles Joy (engineer): Jetstream

 As chief designer, he was responsible for the Handley Page Jetstream, which first flew on 18 August 1967 at Radlett in Hertfordshire.
 It was planned to produce around 10 Jetstreams a month.
+Over 400 Jetstream 31 aircraft would be sold, 161 of the Super 41 were sold and 104 of the British Aerospace Jetstream 41.
+Jetstreams were made at Prestwick in Scotland.
+Twenty six Jetstream 201 aircraft served with the RAF, as multi-engine trainers, until March 2004 when replaced by the Super King Air 200.

 The Jetstream is the UK's third-most successful airliner.
 It was cancelled in May 1997 when known as the British Aerospace Jetstream 41, due to it entering a sector for larger type of airliners, with commercially well-established competition.
 The last one was built in May 1998.

-He left Handley Page in December 1969, when the company was taken over.
+He left Handley Page on 26 November 1969, after the company was bought from the receiver.
+He was the chief designer until January 1968.

 Awards

 He received the RAeS Silver Medal in 1967.

 Personal life

-He married Winifred Downes in 1936 in Coventry.
+He married Winifred Downes on Saturday 11 July 1936 at Warwick Road Congregational Church in Coventry, by Rev. Maurice Watts.
+Winifred was the second daughter of Richard John Downes, of 10 Bray's Lane.

 They had a son in 1939.
 He died in the Wycombe District on 12 April 1989.